 Things do often become cloudy, however.
 Say you use your own individual income to buy a car in your name.
 That purchase is subject to being divided in the divorce.
 Under community property rules, California views money earned during a marriage as belonging to both spouses.
 Thus, any items purchased with these funds are considered marital property.

-Regardless if you live in a community property state or an equitable distribution state like our neighbors up in Oregon, the division of property and debts should be carefully considered.
-Thoughtful planning and an effective strategy can prove very effective in protecting your interests through the divorce process.
+Regardless of whether you live in a community property state or an equitable distribution state like our neighbors up in Oregon, the division of property and debts should be carefully considered.
+Thoughtful planning and an effective strategy can help protect your interests throughout the divorce process.

 Related Reading: Bankruptcy Or Divorce: Which One Do You File First?